WIPACrepo/publication-web-db/README.md

 Can also disable displaying projects, to lock to a single one.

+### Manage (route: /manage)

+Manage existing publications, if authorized to do so.

+This route is responsible for deleting publications.

 ### New (route: /new)

 Adds a publication, if authorized to do so.